About Fava Beans

 Lysine-Arginine Ratio Analysis

-That said, they have opposite effects on the herpes simplex virus, which causes cold sores and genital herpes.
-Lysine can prevent the replication of the virus, while arginine can stimulate it.
+They, however, have opposing effects on the herpes simplex virus, which causes cold sores and genital herpes.
+Lysine can prevent the replication of the virus, whereas arginine can stimulate it.

-Because of this, eating foods that have a high lysine-arginine ratio may help lessen the frequency and severity of herpes flare ups.
+Thus, a diet rich in foods with a high lysine to arginine ratio may help lessen the occurrence and severity of herpes outbreaks.

-Some examples of foods that have a high lysine-arginine ratio are dairy products, fish, poultry, fruits, and vegetables.
+Foods that have a high lysine-arginine ratio include milk and cheese products, fish, poultry, fruits, and vegetables.

-These foods can provide the body with enough lysine to block the availability of arginine by the virus, and thus prevent its growth and spread.
+These foods can provide the body with enough lysine to compete with arginine and inhibit the virus from replicating and causing symptoms.

 Because Fava Beans contains slightly more arginine than lysine, reducing its consumption may help people who suffer from herpes, as it may lower the viral activity.